CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_mcas.md

 ## Lab Overview

 In this lab, you will explore the capabilities of Microsoft Cloud App.
-You will walk through the information available on the Cloud Discovery dashboard as well as capabilities available to investigate findings and control impact to your organization through policies.
+You will walk through the information available on the Cloud Discovery dashboard, as well as the capabilities available to investigate findings and control the impact on your organization through policies.
->**Note:**  An organization must have a license to use Microsoft Cloud App which is a user-based subscription service.
+>**Note:**  An organization must have a license to use Microsoft Cloud App, which is a user-based subscription service.

 ## Lab Objectives